 - 6. In the Asset Name field, type in the name of the directory in which to export your assets.
 This will also be the name of the GameObject in Unity. - 7.
+In the Display drop-down, select which Display node to render the character from: - Unconnected Display will simply render everything visible in the scene. - Display is the display node created by default when creating a scene.
+Typically, it also displays everything in the scene unless you connected it somewhere else. - If you created more Display nodes in your scene, they should be in this list.
+Selecting any display node will only render what is visible to that Display node.

-In the Sprite Resolutions section, there is a list of all the resolutions in which your sprite sheets will be exported.
+- 8. In the Sprite Resolutions section, there is a list of all the resolutions in which your sprite sheets will be exported.
 Do the following to export in the resolutions you want your game support: - To add a resolution, click on the + Add Resolution button.
 A row will be added to the list.

-Double-click on each field in the new row to type in its name, its width and its height, in that order from left to right. - To remove a resolution, select it in the list, then click on the Remove Resolution button.

-- 8. For most usages, the other default parameters in the dialog should be fine.
-To learn more about the parameters in the Export to Sprite Sheet dialog, refer to Export to Easel JS Dialog Box on page 88. - 9.
+Double-click on each field in the new row to type in its name, its width and its height, in that order from left to right. - To remove a resolution, select it in the list, then click on the Remove Resolution button. - 9.
+For most usages, the other default parameters in the dialog should be fine.
+To learn more about the parameters in the Export to Sprite Sheet dialog, refer to Export to Easel JS Dialog Box on page 94. - 10.
 Click on Export.